Sz-Tim/isRev/ms/msDraft.md

 However, 7/16 datasets showed either no consistent change in mean range size with elevation or, in one case [@Fisher1998], a declining trend.
 *Add midpoint method and quartile method*

+# Wrap up and transition

-# Species composition & *β* diversity
+# Species composition & beta diversity
-In a broad sense, *β* diversity quantifies the variation in the species composition across space or time [@Anderson2011].
+In a broad sense, beta diversity quantifies the variation in the species composition across space or time [@Anderson2011].
 Species composition can vary, however, due to either the substitution or replacement of one species for another, called *turnover*, or due to the loss or addition of species, called *nestedness* [@Baselga2010; @Baselga2012; @Legendre2014].
 Turnover and nestedness are likely driven by different processes and understanding the the pattern of each across elevations may yield insight into the importance of ecological filtering, biotic interactions, and neutral processes **CITE**[@Svenning2011].
 Differences in turnover and nestedness suggest variation in the ecological processes underlying the community composition.
-To explore the change in ant communities across elevational gradients, I used the Sørensen-family metrics in the R package *betapart* to calculate the overall *β* diversity, turnover, and nestedness between adjacent sites along each gradient [@Baselga2010; @Baselga2012; @BaseOrme2012].
+To explore the change in ant communities across elevational gradients, I used the Sørensen-family metrics in the R package *betapart* to calculate the overall beta diversity, turnover, and nestedness between adjacent sites along each gradient [@Baselga2010; @Baselga2012; @BaseOrme2012].
 These indices allow for unbiased comparisons among communities of differing richness [@Baselga2012].
 I calculated each component using the species composition, genus composition, and subfamily composition at each elevation.

 ### Species
-At the species-level, overall *β* diversity between adjacent elevations is most often U-shaped (13/16), though it may also increase (2/16) or remain constant (1/16) across the gradient.
+At the species-level, overall beta diversity between adjacent elevations is most often U-shaped (13/16), though it may also increase (2/16) or remain constant (1/16) across the gradient.
 In these datasets, therefore, the change in species composition is generally lowest at middle elevations and greatest toward the summit or the base.
 Along most gradients (12/16), most of the change is due to nestedness rather than turnover and turnover is, in fact, quite low (STATS).
 The exceptions to this pattern are all in the tropics.
-For instance, in Madagascar [@Fisher1998] and the Philippines [@Samson1997], overall *β* diversity is high across the gradient, driven largely by the replacement of species across elevations.
+For instance, in Madagascar [@Fisher1998] and the Philippines [@Samson1997], overall beta diversity is high across the gradient, driven largely by the replacement of species across elevations.
 This is consistent with the small elevational ranges of many ant species along gradients in the tropics (mean~temperate~ ± SE: 652m ± 68, mean~tropic~ ± SE: 381m ± 44; *t~13.5~* = 2.99; *P* = 0.01; figure?). **OUT OF PLACE**
 The higher species turnover along these tropical gradients suggests a possible role of biotic interactions in the species composition across elevations.
 **JANZEN**
 Along the majority of the gradients, however, nestedness dominates, consistent with the role of abiotic factors in determining the species composition.

 ### Genus
-Overall *β* diversity between adjacent elevations at the genus-level is most commonly U-shaped (14/16), often with a low elevation truncation such that highest *β* diversity occurs at high elevations.
+Overall beta diversity between adjacent elevations at the genus-level is most commonly U-shaped (14/16), often with a low elevation truncation such that highest beta diversity occurs at high elevations.
-In the Philippines [@Samson1997] and Costa Rica [@LongColw2011], *β* diversity increases monotonically across elevations.
+In the Philippines [@Samson1997] and Costa Rica [@LongColw2011], beta diversity increases monotonically across elevations.
 Turnover at the genus-level is typically lower than at the species-level.
 Along many gradients, genus turnover is nearly zero across the majority of elevations and the change in genus composition is instead due to nestedness.
 The primary exceptions are in the Philippines [@Samson1997], where turnover is higher than nestedness except at the highest elevations and increases to a peak at mid-to-upper elevations, and in the McPherson Range in Australia [@BurwNaka2011], where turnover decreases monotonically and is overtaken by nestedness at middle elevations.
 With common interpretations of turnover and nestedness **CITE**, the high nestedness and low turnover along most gradients suggest that environmental filtering is more important than biotic interactions in determining the ant genus community across elevations.

 ### Subfamily
-At the subfamily level, overall *β* diversity is low between adjacent elevations.
+At the subfamily level, overall beta diversity is low between adjacent elevations.
 There is no turnover in the subfamily composition in any of the datasets.
 Rather, all changes between adjacent elevations are due to nestedness as subfamilies are added or lost.
-Nestedness, and consequently overall *β* diversity, commonly increases toward high elevations (12/16), though in some cases it is U-shaped (3/16) or high at the mountain base (1/16).
+Nestedness, and consequently overall beta diversity, commonly increases toward high elevations (12/16), though in some cases it is U-shaped (3/16) or high at the mountain base (1/16).
 Thus, there is a high degree of elevational overlap across subfamilies, and subfamilies are progressively excluded as elevation increases, likely due to environmental filtering.
 With vanishingly little subfamily turnover, there is little evidence for competitive exclusion at the subfamily level.